 Breastfeeding in a Ring Sling

-You can feed your baby in your ring sling.
-It will just take a little bit of work.
+You can nurse your baby in your ring sling, but it takes a little effort.

-But you don’t have to take your baby all the way out to feed them, so that’s a positive.
+But you don’t have to take your baby out to feed them, so that’s a positive.

-When breastfeeding your baby in your ring sling, loosen the panel in stages so your baby is gently lowered down to your nipple.
+When breastfeeding your baby in your ring sling, loosen the panel in stages to lower your baby gently down to your nipple.
 Feed them in this position.

-Then when they are done, return your baby to the snug and upright position they were in initially.
-This way they stay safe as you continue to wear them.
+When they are done feeding, return your baby to the snug and upright position they were in initially.
+This way, they stay safe as you continue to wear them.

 Troubleshooting Your Ring Sling

-You’ve started to use your sling, but you find you’re struggling in a few areas.
-Mama, you are not alone.
-Everyone has questions, and we are happy to help you out.
+So you’ve started to use your sling, but you find you’re struggling in a few areas.
+You are not alone.
+Everyone has questions when they’re new to using a sling, and we are happy to help you out.